Tanner Houck: Professional career

+Draft and minor leagues

 The Boston Red Sox selected Houck with the 24th overall pick in the 2017 MLB draft.
-He signed on June 21, 2017, and was assigned to the Class A Short Season Lowell Spinners, where he spent the whole season, posting an 0–3 record with a 3.63 ERA in 22 1/3 innings pitched.
+He signed on June 21, 2017, and was assigned to the Low–A Lowell Spinners, where he spent the whole season, posting an 0–3 record with a 3.63 ERA in 22 1/3 innings pitched.
 In 2018, he played with the Class A-Advanced Salem Red Sox where he pitched to a 7–11 record with a 4.24 ERA in 23 starts.

 In 2019, he began with the Double-A Portland Sea Dogs, and was promoted to the Triple-A Pawtucket Red Sox on July 13.
 Overall during 2019, Houck was 8–6 with a 4.01 ERA and 107 strikeouts in 107 2/3 innings.
 Following the 2019 regular season, Houck made six starts for the Peoria Javelinas of the Arizona Fall League.

+Boston Red Sox

+2020–2023

 During the start-delayed 2020 MLB season, Houck won his MLB debut against the Miami Marlins on September 15, allowing two hits and no runs in five innings pitched while striking out seven batters.
 Those strikeouts resulted in Houck donating $700 to his charity, Pitch for Adoption, as before the game he had pledged to donate $100 for each strikeout.
 While Houck was a freshman in high school, his family adopted a 4-year-old girl, which moved him to become a supporter for adoption.
-Houck became only the fourth player in Red Sox history to strikeout seven or more batters and not allow any runs in an MLB debut game.
+Houck became only the fourth player in Red Sox history to strike out seven or more batters and not allow any runs in an MLB debut game.
 In Houck's second start, against the New York Yankees on September 20, he took a no hitter into the sixth inning, exiting the game after that inning having held the Yankees to one hit and one unearned run.
 Overall with the 2020 Red Sox, Houck appeared in three games (all starts), compiling a 3–0 record with 0.53 ERA and 21 strikeouts in 17 innings pitched.
 Following the 2020 season, Houck was ranked by Baseball America as the Red Sox' number eight prospect.

 Houck began the 2021 season on Boston's active roster; he lost one start and made one relief appearance before being optioned to the team's alternate training site on April 7.
 He was recalled to start one game of a doubleheader against the Chicago White Sox on April 18, taking the loss.
 Houck was again recalled by the Red Sox on July 16, earning his first major-league save that evening, pitching the final three innings of a 4–0 win over the Yankees in The Bronx.
 He was optioned to and recalled from the Triple-A Worcester Red Sox several times during July and August.
 Overall during the regular season, Houck made 18 appearances (13 starts) for Boston, compiling a 1–5 record with 3.52 ERA; he struck out 87 batters in 69 innings.